LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

 - [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards) - by Lauren Tan.
 Lists hundreds of companies that don’t use CS whiteboarding.

-- [Interviewing](https://www.xaprb.com/blog/interviewing/) - by Baron Schwartz.
-Takeaway: Understand what you're hiring for, ask questions about past performance only, and gauge potential by "asking questions about what challenged them and how they responded to it."
+- [How to Conduct a Good Programming Interview](http://www.lihaoyi.com/post/HowtoconductagoodProgrammingInterview.html) - by Li Haoyi.
+Takeaway: Focus on your primary goals.
+Usually they are: 1) Will the candidate be able to write working code if they join the team?
+2) Can the candidate discuss code and problems with the people they'll be working with?
+3) Can the candidate reason about arbitrary problems and constraints?
+4) Is the candidate someone we would enjoy working with?
+From there, Li elaborates a strategy to perform the interview, including preparation, running it and conclusions.

 - [How to Interview Engineers](http://blog.triplebyte.com/how-to-interview-engineers) - by Ammon Bartram (Triplebyte).
 Takeaways: Ask questions similar to real work.
   Ask multipart questions.
 Avoid hard questions.
 Make decisions based on max skill, not average/minimum skill.
 Most programmers prefer interviews to trials/take-homes, even though interviews aren't the best way to evaluate people.

+- [Interviewing](https://www.xaprb.com/blog/interviewing/) - by Baron Schwartz.
+Takeaway: Understand what you're hiring for, ask questions about past performance only, and gauge potential by "asking questions about what challenged them and how they responded to it."

 - [A Recipe for an Interview](https://jocelyngoldfein.com/a-recipe-for-an-interview-e4af1211d590) - by Jocelyn Goldfein.
 Takeaway: Offers a list of helpful questions for uncovering how candidates (product, engineering, etc.) handle situations related to their application of functional skills/competencies.

 - [Screen Engineers Better with a Debugging Roleplay](https://hackernoon.com/cut-to-the-chase-with-a-debugging-roleplay-d7d49f518157) - by Pete Karl II.
 Takeaway: Using a text-based, role-playing debugging game on a phone screen, Localytics doubled their team size within six months.